 You can keep your Sky email address long after you've cancelled your broadband, but you'll need to keep checking in on it every few months or Sky will close it down, assuming it is inactive.
 There are no fees or anything like that, so if you have a Sky email account, you're safe for life – or until they tell you otherwise.

 If you cancel your Virgin Media broadband, you have 90 days to access your Virgin Media email before it vanishes forever, with all the contents going with it.
 Basically, Virgin Media give you a window in which you can move or save anything important to your computer or forward them to a new email address.
 After that 90-day period, it's gone for good.

-If you're cancelling your TalkTalk packages, then you've got 12 months to use your TalkTalk email account, where you can send and receive messages.
+If you're cancelling your TalkTalk package, then you've got 12 months to use your TalkTalk email account, during which you can send and receive messages.
 You won't be able to use the 'My Account' feature, so you can't actively manage your account (things like changing passwords).
-Also, if you leave your account idle for 6 months, TalkTalk will delete it thinking that it's inactive.
+Also, if you leave your account idle for six months, TalkTalk will delete it thinking that it's inactive.

 If you switch your broadband from Plusnet to another company, you'll be able to keep your email address, but like BT, they will charge you a monthly fee for the pleasure.
 You'll have to inform Plusnet that you want to keep using its email service, because if you don't, it will be deleted along with your account when you leave.